AdventCoding/Servelet/README.md

 ### .serve(page, data, callback)

-Gets the content of dynamic or static pages.
+Get the content of dynamic or static pages.
  - page : The page name to serve from the views folder
  - data : The object to pass into a dynamic page
  - callback : The optional callback for completion